The Past, Present, and Future of Gaming

 That requires a powerful data infrastructure.

-Many games leverage containers, which allow them to update modules and improve bugs on the fly.
+Many games leverage containers, which allow developers to update modules and improve bugs on the fly.
 In the days of consoles and cartridges, “They had to take chips out and put new chips in,” Ronzio says.
 “The likelihood of them wanting to do that was pretty low, and it might even cost the arcade operator money to put the new chips in.”

 Today, games can be shipped that aren’t even technically finished.
 “When it arrives, they’ll do a day zero or day one update and patch the game before someone even plays it.
 It immediately makes a connection and downloads that update.
 You couldn’t do that with a cartridge.”